Jas0nOW/ltl-booking/docs/DECISIONS.md

 Commit 1 decisions:

 - Sanitizer: implemented `LTLB_Sanitizer` with basic helpers (`text`, `int`, `money_cents`, `email`, `datetime`).
 Uses WP sanitize helpers where available.
 - Loading: For Phase 1 we use explicit `require_once` in `Includes/Core/Plugin.php` instead of an autoloader.
+All include paths use `Includes/` (capital I) for consistency and portability.
 - Table prefix: per SPEC we use `$wpdb->prefix . 'lazy_' . name` (ServiceRepository will read `lazy_services`).

 Commit 4 decisions: